poeqic/qic/README.md

 ### Automatic Updates

 QIC Search features automatic updates so you don't have to download again whenever a new version (bug fixes or new features) is released.
-Whenever you run QIC Search, it will check for any updates and apply automatically them.
+Whenever you run QIC Search, it will check for any updates and apply them automatically.
 In case you don't want to update, you can use `run-skip-update.bat` to run QIC Search, skipping updates.

 If you have any problems, enable the debug mode (see Config Options below).

 # Noteworthy Config Options

-`Config file = overlay_config.txt`, every option has a default value if no value is specified.
+`Config file = overlay_config.ini`, every option has a default value if no value is specified.

 `ValidChars = "Char1Name,Char2Name,Char3Name"`
 > If value is `= ""` or not specified every chat-line can trigger the search/commands, regardless if you send the line or someone else.